Understanding drivers of system stability at different levels of organization: From traits, via populations to communities

 Behavioural adjustment to anthropogenic environments

-Consistent among-individual differences are found in most areas of biological research, and appear to constrain animals’ plasticity and thus the possibility to adapt optimally to the environment.
-My main interest is he interplay between cognitive abilities and behavioural differences, and their evolutionary causes and consequences.
-During my doctoral studies I developed and implemented an experimental approach to determine whether individual differences in cognition, behaviour and physiology are linked, and whether individuals that present different profiles display ecologically-relevant differences that might affect their fitness.
+During my doctoral studies I investigated whether individual differences in cognition, behaviour and physiology are linked, and whether individuals that present different profiles display ecologically-relevant differences that might affect their fitness.

-My current project is aimed individual variation can drive and constrain small mammals’ adaptations to human-induced rapid environmental changes.
-Behavioural and cognitive adaptations are likely to play a major role in coping with anthropogenic change because behaviour largely determines how individuals interact with their surroundings.
+My current project is aimed at identifying the key functional traits of individuals that successfully cope with the challenges created by urban environments.
+Behavioural and cognitive adaptations are likely to play a major role in coping with human-induced rapid environmental changes (HIREC) because behaviour largely determines how individuals interact with their surroundings.
 Also, behavioural responses typically occur faster, and are more rapidly reversible, than other responses to environmental change.
-Anthropogenic environments provide a natural laboratory for in which to improve our understanding of the reciprocal interactions between ecological and evolutionary processes, key theoretical concepts including niche construction and community assembly, as well as the role humans play in eco-evolutionary dynamics since the accelerated rates and increased magnitude of landscape-level changes mark them as hotspots of contemporary evolution.
+Ongoing fast urbanisation provides a natural laboratory in which to improve our understanding of the functional role of behaviour for responses to HIREC, as well as the role humans play in eco-evolutionary dynamics.
+Individual variation can drive and constrain animals’ adaptations to HIREC.
+Characterizing traits that enable some animals to thrive in urban habitats might therefore help to illuminate the determinants of successful adaptation to human-altered environments and rapidly-changing conditions, as well as allow more effective mitigation strategies.

-Using small mammals as model species, I empirically test for changes in risk-taking and exploration behaviour, behavioural and cognitive flexibility, space use and spatial skills along a gradient from rural to urban environmental conditions with varying degrees of anthropogenic influences (e.g. novel food availability, disturbance, light and noise pollution).
-Thereafter we investigate the drivers of such changes adopting a common-garden approach.
+Using small mammals as model species, I test for between-individual differences in risk-taking and exploration, behavioural and cognitive flexibility, space use and spatial skills along a gradient from rural to urban environmental conditions with varying degrees of anthropogenic influences.

 The Role of Transition Zones for Maintaining Functional Diversity in Agricultural Landscapes